Estadio Único Madre de Ciudades: History

-Another objective for the stadium is to be one of the potential hosts of the 2030 FIFA World Cup if the Southern Cone's bid is chosen as the winning venue to host it by FIFA.
+Another objective for the stadium was to be one of the potential hosts of the 2030 FIFA World Cup if the Southern Cone's bid was chosen as the winning venue to host it by FIFA.

 Construction started in June 2018, and in July 2019, the Estadio Único was confirmed as one of the hosts of the 2021 Copa América.
 However, in November of that year, CONMEBOL questioned that nomination after seeing the low progresson construction.
 Finally, on 3 December 2019, the stadium was again confirmed to be one of the hosts of the final tournament.

-After the draw, the stadium was scheduled to host two matches, between Uruguay and Paraguay and Chile national football team against Paraguay, on 27 June.
+After the draw, the stadium was scheduled to host two matches, between Uruguay and Paraguay and Chile against Paraguay, on 27 June.
 However, the immediate emergence of the COVID-19 pandemic worldwide disrupted the tournament's organization, so the cup was postponed to the next year.
-In May 2020, the stadium was chosen to host the Copa Sudamericana finals for three years, and in August, CONMEBOL gave the stadium a match between the Chile national football team and Paraguay on 23 June 2021.
+In May 2020, the stadium was chosen to host the Copa Sudamericana finals for three years, and in August, CONMEBOL gave the stadium a match between Chile and Paraguay on 23 June 2021.